saalfeldlab/parallel-elastic-alignment/doc/manual.md

 We split elastic alignment of the entire series into parallel alignment jobs for chunks with fix size (e.g. 100) that are overlapping by 50% (e.g. 0-99, 50-149, 100-199, ...).
 The independently aligned chunks are then aligned to each other with a rigid transformation that is calculated from a sample of corresponding locations across the overlapping ranges.
 Finally, sections are exported with a transformation that is the linear interpolant of both independently estimated transformations in the overlapping range, weights run from 0-1 across the range.

+## Preliminaries

+Make sure fiji is installed with an executable at:

+        ~/packages/Fiji.app/fiji-linux6 4

 ## Preparation

-0. Make sure fiji is installed with an executable at:

-        ~/packages/Fiji.app/fiji-linux64

 1. Create a list of all files to be imported with their absolute paths: